 I have been off writing for a while.
 The other day my mother casually remarked, “You don’t write anymore.
 I miss reading you.”
 That statement stayed with me.
 I had realised that long before my mother said that out loud.
-I thought to myself, maybe it’s just a phase where I need to experience life to write about it later.
-I look around me and I see a lot of people leaving behind a lot of things they loved doing and ludicrously call it “The process of growing”.
+I thought to myself; maybe it’s just a phase where I need to experience life to write about it later.
+I look around me, and I see a lot of people leaving behind a lot of things they loved doing and ludicrously call it “The process of growing”.
 Recently I scribbled in my diary, “Mom, you never told me that growing up involved leaving the things you love.”

 You have thought to yourself by this time, “Oh yes, that’s what life is!
 And this is another article on letting your ex-lover go”.
 First of all, this is not about a boy or a girl.
 Secondly, regardless of what you thought, you continue to read – you know why?
 Because of a mix of boredom and inquisitiveness.
 Those are the two emotions I see in abundance in people these days, which is completely justified with the environment we surround ourselves with.
 As each day passes on, and we get caught up in the rut of waking up, rushing, struggling, thriving, suffering, hurting, craving, and existing; we are slowly losing on moments where we can make a ‘difference’.
 A difference to ourselves, to the people we love and the people who impact our lives in the smallest ways.
-Easy to write I assume, tougher to practice.
+Easy to write, I assume, tougher to practice.
 I agree.
-And what exactly is this difference that people talk about in their inspirational speeches?
+What exactly is this difference that people talk about in their inspirational speeches?

 We have started dealing with being hurt by someone and hurting someone else in return; this worries me.
 We get hurt and like posts on Instagram and Facebook that relate to us; this worries me.
 We have learnt to block our emotions out and deal practically because we think that makes us ‘strong’; this worries me.
 We are fiercely getting bolder, to the extent that we are becoming inaccessible to the people who love us; this worries me.
-We are getting dark and that worries me the most.
+We are getting dark, and that concerns me the most.

 This is the ‘difference’ that I have decided to incorporate in my life.
 I want my nieces and nephews to see the world where people laugh, cry, pull, push, whine and emote everything we feel.
 I want them to know that it is sheer courage to feel and express; because that’s how relations are built.
-I want them to know that we get hurt when we let someone hurt us; it is completely up to us.
+I want them to see that we get hurt when we let someone hurt us; it is entirely up to us.
 I want them to know that it is okay to cry at times, to be sad on Monday mornings, to take a break from life and just settle your feelings, to breakdown because that’s when we rise.
 Sounds very clichéd, I’m sure.
 But that’s what it is.

 Let’s start the wave of healing without hurting others.
 You are not the only one hurt, so be gentle and patient.
 We all need some kindness.
 So remember these things happen, just be patient with life.

 – Break, Build, Rise and Shine